limapablo/limapablo/README.md

 📊 MBA in Data Science & Analytics – USP/ESALQ
 🌎 Based in Rio de Janeiro, Brazil
 🧠 Passionate about data-driven solutions for social development
-📚 Focused on Data Science, Machine Learning, and Public Policy
+📚 Focused on Data Science, Machine Learning and Public Policy

 ---